celoyd/potato/docs/quickstart.md

 Decide which hardware [backend](https://pytorch.org/docs/stable/backends.html) to run the model on.
 The safest choice is `cpu`: the model will run on the main processor.
 This works on any machine but is slow.
 For hardware acceleration, figure out the brand of the best GPU on your machine.
 If it’s AMD or Nvidia, use the `cuda` backend.
 If it’s Apple, use `mps`.
 Beyond that, you will have to figure it out yourself.
 If you have multiple GPUs, you may want something like `cuda:1`.
 If you get stuck, `cpu` is enough for testing (but not training, unless you’re extraordinarily patient).

 The device selection is something you remember and use as a flag, not a global configuration option.
 This is to help you mix devices.
-I want to be able to test while I’m training, but training intentionally maxes out the GPU’s memory, so at these times I test on the CPU.
+I often want to test while I’m training, but training intentionally maxes out the GPU’s memory, so at these times I test on the CPU.

-This quickstart will use `cuda`, because it happens to be my best option, so think of it as a variable to be replaced if you need to.
+This quickstart will use `cuda`, my best option, so when you see it, think of it as a variable to be replaced with yours.

 ## Pansharpening